 Better yet, the cheapest micro-caps have generated even better annual returns: 28.2%.

 In the U.S. alone there are over 5,000 different micro-cap stocks.
 There is virtually no analyst coverage.
 So, competition is not something you have to worry about.

 But the “downside” is actually a structural advantage.
 Most micro-cap professional investors who are good will attract more assets and “graduate” out of the micro-cap arena, leaving less competition for us.
-For me personally, sticking with micro-cap stocks has been a profitable venture – and one that has helped my subscribers beat the market.
-In my Cabot Micro-Cap Insider advisory, I currently have an average return of 50% among the 15 micro-cap stocks in my portfolio.
+For me personally, sticking with micro-cap stocks has been a profitable venture - and one that has helped my subscribers beat the market in my Cabot Micro-Cap Insider advisory.

 To learn how to become a Cabot Micro-Cap Insider subscriber, click here.